dosipod/SrWiki/My--device--is-not-working.md

 * How about posting a crystal clear close-up photo of your wiring, or better yet, a block diagram.
 * If you are referring to code, please provide a link to the version you are referring to.
 * Is it just sound reactivity that doesn't work?
 Is there a specific animation?
+* Is it an ESP32?
+An ESP8266?
+Please provide the link that you downloaded the files from.
+* What flasher did you use?
+* Are you compiling from IDE?
+If so, which one?
 * Make sure your microphone is powered by the 3V pin and NOT Vin or 5V . . and that your LED's are NOT connected to that 3V pin either (source: experience).
 * If you had previously used a 5V pin for your microphone, you may have blown that analog pin.
 * Buy spares. . . of everything.